Ahmed Yassin: Involvement in the Israeli–Palestinian conflict

 On 6 September 2003, an Israeli Air Force (IAF) F-16 fired several missiles on a building in Gaza City in the Gaza Strip.
 Yassin was in the building at the time but survived.
 Israeli officials later confirmed that Yassin was the target of the attack.
 His injuries were treated at Shifa Hospital in Gaza City.
 Yassin responded to the media that "Days will prove that the assassination policy will not finish the Hamas.
 Hamas leaders wish to be martyrs and are not scared of death.
 Jihad will continue and the resistance will continue until we have victory, or we will be martyrs."

 Yassin further promised that Hamas would teach Israel an "unforgettable lesson" as a result of the assassination attempt.
 Yassin made no attempt to guard himself from further attempts on his life or hide his location.
 Journalists sometimes visited his Gaza address and Yassin maintained a routine daily pattern of activity, including being wheeled every morning to a nearby mosque.

-Reem Riyashi's suicide bombing at the Erez crossing on 14 January 2004, which killed four civilians, was believed by the Israeli military to have been directly ordered by Yassin.
+Reem Riyashi's suicide bombing at the Erez crossing on 14 January 2004, which killed three soldiers and one civilian, was believed by the Israeli military to have been directly ordered by Yassin.
 Yassin suggested that the suicide bomber was fulfilling her "obligation" to make jihad, and Israel's Deputy Defence Minister responded by publicly declaring that Yassin was "marked for death".
 Yassin denied any involvement in the attack.

+Views

 Involvement in attacks on Israel

-Yassin was a founder and leader of Hamas, which is regarded as a terrorist organization by a number of national governments.
-Israeli Prime Minister Ariel Sharon characterized Yassin as the "mastermind of Palestinian terror" and a "mass murderer."
+Yassin was a founder and leader of Hamas, which is regarded as a terrorist organization by Australia, Canada, Israel, Japan, Paraguay, New Zealand, the United Kingdom, the United States and the European Union.
+Israeli Prime Minister Ariel Sharon characterized Yassin as the "mastermind of Palestinian terror" and a "mass murderer".
 The Israeli government repeatedly asserted that Yassin was responsible for a number of terrorist attacks, which targeted and killed civilians.